-In lesson five, you will:
+In lesson five, you’ll:

-Learn two simple concepts that will allow you to lock in on what really matters in your story—in the world of novel writing, more information is not necessarily better, and drilling down to the information you really need and want will rip the boring right out of your pages.
+Learn two simple concepts that will allow you to lock in on what really matters in your story—in the world of novel writing, more information is not necessarily better, and drilling down to the information you really need and want will rip the “boring" right out of your pages.

 Focus on the critical and the extraordinary when creating characters, situations, and more—because the only people who matter in fiction are the ones who can surprise, amaze, and delight the reader.

 Avoid the meandering, pointless sidetracking that leads to unfinished projects and failed careers—when you learn how to blast through your own uncertainty, you eliminate most kinds of writer’s block, focus like a laser on what YOU want from your work, and make it happen.